-Safer Recruitment Policy
+Safer Recruitment Poli су

 Policy Ref: HR 023

 Status

 Purpose To set out the Trust approach to safer recruitment across the Trust

 Committees Trust Board

 Other linked policies

-Issue date September 2023
+Issue date June 2025

-Review Date September 2024
+Review Date June 2026

 Statement of intent

 Victorious Academies Trust has implemented this policy to assist with recruitment and employee selection.
 It outlines the school's recruitment procedure and how the school ensures safer recruitment is considered at all levels of the recruitment process.